dbloch3643/kendo-ui-core/docs/knowledge-base/grid-include-selectall-in-columnmenu.md

 ## Solution

+This solution is out of data, please refer to this page https://www.telerik.com/forums/select-all-columnmenu-option-behaving-strange

 Render the checkbox within the `columnMenuInit` event of the Grid.

 > You will always need to have at least one visible column in the Grid.